Fabio752/Blue/team/README-INDIV-sk3017.md

 We have decided that amount of work vs the reward would not be worth it after trying to understand how Visual manages to open files.

-As all parts of our project it comes with unit tests.
+As all parts of our project it comes with some unit tests.

 I have written parts of the 'List' library namely `listMap` and `listSort` function (implemented as merge sort algorithm).